royaltm/node-zmq-raft/PROTO.md

                      | upon status is false (a failure) a LEADER ID as a JSON string or null
 ```

-Once the response's update status is `false` but the 3rd frame is included the client should follow the "broken known leader state" procedure.
+Once the response's update status is `false`, but the 3rd frame is included, the client should follow the "broken known leader state" recovery procedure.

 Once the response's update status is `false` and the 3rd frame is missing, response indicates that a request has expired: a `reqid` is older than REQUEST_UPDATE_TTL (default: 8 hours).
 This response is final and in this instance the client should indicate a failure to the requesting party.